UniqueNetwork/unique_docs/docs/sdk/methods.md

 Throw errors:

 - Collection or token not found
-- Signer is **Collection admin** or **Token Owner** and does not have permission to call the method (see [Set token property permissions](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/../set-token-property-permissions) for details).
+- Signer is **Collection Admin** or **Token Owner** and does not have permission to call the method (see [Set token property permissions](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/../collection/set-token-property-permissions) for details).
 - Keys not in **tokenPropertyPermissions** list

 #### Returns